-- 1. The development hereby approved shall be begun before the expiration of three years from the date of this permission. - 2.
-The development authorised by this permission shall be carried out in complete accordance with the approved plans and specification, as listed on this decision notice, except insofar as may be otherwise required by other conditions to which this permission is subject. - 3.
-Notwithstanding any description/details of external materials in the application documents, any external brickwork, render and roof tiles shall match in colour and texture to those of the existing dwelling.
+1. The development authorised by this permission shall be retained in complete accordance with the approved plans and specification, as listed on this decision notice, except insofar as may be otherwise required by other conditions to which this permission is subject.